What’s Your Labor IQ?

 True or False?

 false No matter how many babies you’ve had or haven’t had, the pain of giving birth is different for every mom-to-be.
 In fact, there’s no way you can know what giving birth will feel like, nor can you predict the level of pain.
 A lot of women choose to deliver without any medication.
-But the fact is, 60% of women choose to have an epidural during labor.
+But the fact is, approximately 60% of women choose to have an epidural during labor.

 That said, while preparing to go through labor without pain medication is great, it’s also a good idea to be open to the possibility of needing it, even if it’s not in your birth plan.
 Your OB or midwife can tell you more about this.
 So be sure to ask him or her about your options at your next appointment.